 Ted Todd’s chain-of-custody certification provides independently audited proof of that the timber we buy and use comes from sustainable sources and we track and trace every batch of timber and flooring through our factories, manufacturers and warehouse.

-We are very proud to say that 98% of all Ted Todd new woods come from environmentally sustainable, certified sources that can be tracked by a chain of custody.
+We are very proud to say that the majority of all Ted Todd new woods come from environmentally sustainable, certified sources that can be tracked by a chain of custody.

 WHY DO WE GO THE EXTRA MILE FOR FSC™ AND PEFC CERTIFICATION?